 We are delighted to share with you our library of resources.
 You can use the filter feature below to find topics most relevant to your curriculum.

 What happens during a believer's baptism?

 Getting married is a sign of being serious about a relationship with someone else.
 In the same way, getting baptised is a sign of being serious about a relationship with God and being committed to living His way.

 Before the baptism service, most churches have a baptism course, where the candidate will look at what the Bible says about baptism and living as a Christian.
 They may do this with the minister or pastor of their church, a Youth Leader or an older member of the church.

-When the candidate says ‘I do’ the minister lowers the candidate under the water as a symbol of them dying to their old life, and raises them back up again as a symbol of their desire to live a new life with Jesus as Lord.
+When the candidate says "I do," the minister lowers the candidate into the water as a symbol of them dying to their old life, and raises them back up again as a symbol of their desire to live a new life with Jesus as Lord.